• Skip to primary navigation

 • Salt - I like to use coarse salt in this recipe.
 Use kosher or flaked sea salt.
 You could also use a salt blend, like this rosemary salt.

 • Seasoning - Ground pepper, garlic powder, and fresh rosemary.
-I prefer to keep it simple.
-Feel free to swap out the rosemary for thyme.
+I prefer to keep it simple but feel free to swap out the rosemary for thyme.

 • Butter sauce - The butter sauce is optional but adds a delicious finish to the meat.
 I use salted butter, minced fresh garlic, fresh rosemary, and fresh parsley.
 Fresh thyme and black pepper can also be added.